catamphetamine/libphonenumber-js/README.md

 ## Examples

-For those asking for phone number examples for use in `<input placeholder/>`s there's `examples.mobile.json`.
+For those asking for phone number examples for use in `<input placeholder/>`s: see `libphonenumber-js/examples.mobile.json`.

 <!-- ## To do